-Thou shalt learn to adapt to your surroundings and not change your surroundings to suit yourself.
-What this mean is simplify the boat to the extreme.
-That is, chuck out everything you don’t need which to me was most of the stuff you find on your boat.
+1. Thou shalt learn to adapt to your surroundings and not change your surroundings to suit yourself.
+What this means is simplify the boat to the extreme.
+That is, chuck out everything you don’t need which to me was most of the stuff on the boat.
 You of course will have your own version of extreme.
 Do you need air conditioners when you simply can adapt to the heat?
 I didn’t so out they went.
 Did I need a huge generator for power needs?
-No I have reduced my power needs to the bare minimum and I put in flexi solar panels to give me all the power that I need anyway.
+No I have reduced my power needs to the bare minimum and I put in solar panels to give me all the power that I need anyway.

 Well that went overboard as well as the hot water heater and so much other crap that I didn’t need.
 It was very liberating.

 2.Thou shalt not stay at marinas.
 They are foul places smelling terrible of god knows what and diesel.
 Learn to be creative with your anchor work when near a town and you will also save a packet.

 3.Thou shalt do all the work on the boat yourself .

 If you don´t do this you will either get very poor very quickly or you have a large bank account.

 4.Thou shalt not get the boat perfect before you set sail.